-We have audited the accompanying financial statements of GGL Resources Corp. (the "Company"), which comprise the statements of financial position as at November 30, 2019, and the statements of loss and comprehensive loss, changes in shareholders' equity, and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of GGL Resources Corp. (the "Company"), which comprise the statements of financial position as at November 30, 2020 and 2019, and the statements of changes in shareholders' equity, loss and comprehensive loss, and cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, these financial statements present fairly, in all material respects, the financial position of the Company as at November 30, 2019, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, these financial statements present fairly, in all material respects, the financial position of the Company as at November 30, 2020 and 2019, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").